tajulien/watertank/README.md

 </div>
 <br />

-==> Next Improvement: Working on N-Tank management in Java.
+==> Next Improvement: Using another algorithm to solve the enigma

 ## Java
 ###  Files in src folder